-We view our analysis as a first step that can be taken further in several directions.
+Against this backdrop, we view our analysis as a first step that can be taken further in several directions.
 One avenue would be to analyse firm-level portfolio data to utilise the additional statistical power coming from cross-sectional information.
 More broadly, our analysis suggests that our approach to the determination of long-term interest rates using the liabilities-driven model of portfolio choice may hold promise in quantifying the impact of central bank asset purchases for overall market conditions.
-Not least, our approach would also open up the possibility of contributing to an understanding of why long-term rates may overshoot so far on the way down as to make them susceptible to a sharp reversal and snap-back, as they did in the second half of April 2015.
+Not least, our approach would also open up the possibility of contributing to an understanding of why long-term rates may overshoot so far on the way down.
+This overshooting may also make them susceptible to a sharp reversal and snap-back, as they did in the second half of April 2015.
+Indeed, there is evidence that market positioning had become onesided in the run-up to this episode, likely due to the complementary actions of other market participants trading on falling yields.